BobZhangHT/BobZhangHT.github.io/index.md

 With a foundational background in statistics and ongoing research interests, I am committed to advancing knowledge in the field through teaching and scholarly work.
 Feel free to explore my website to learn more about my research projects, publications, and academic activities.

 ## Research Interests
-Bayesian Statistics, Causal Inference, Statistical Machine Learning, Epidemiology
+Biostatistics, Bayesian Statistics, Causal Inference, Statistical Machine Learning, Epidemiology

 {% include_relative _includes/working_papers.md %}